wilfredinni/python-cheatsheet/cheatsheet/basics.md

   </base-disclaimer-content>
 </base-disclaimer>

-For a more complete list of resources check the article [Who to Follow, What to Read and Where to Ask](https://www.pythoncheatsheet.org/blog/python-follow-read-and-ask/).
+For a more complete list of resources, check the article [Who to Follow, What to Read and Where to Ask](https://www.pythoncheatsheet.org/blog/python-follow-read-and-ask/).

 ## Math Operators